 Talent weighs compound into a vial.

 Use a glass pipet to add 1 milliliter of degassed toluene into the microwave reaction vial [1].
-Weigh 9 milligrams of precatalyst XPhos Pd G4 (pronounce as XX) and add it into the microwave vial [2].
-Dip a spatula into the solution in the vial and swirl to ensure the complete transfer of the catalyst [3].
+Weigh 9 milligrams of XPhos Pd G4 (pronounce asXPhos Palladacycle generation 4 catalyst) and add it into the microwave vial [2].
+Dip the spatula into the solution in the vial and swirl to ensure the complete transfer of the catalyst [3].

 Talent adds 1mL of solvent into a vial.

-Talent adds compound into the vial.

-Talent places a spatula into the solution and swirls.
+Talent adds compound into the vial and dip the spatula into the solution and swirl.

 Then, use a suitable microliter syringe to add 64.4 microliters of acetophenone into the microwave vial [1].
 Weigh 103 milligrams of 3-iodopyridine and add it into the microwave vial [2].
 Next, add another 1 milliliter of degassed toluene so that the total reaction mixture is about 3 milliliters [3].

-Talent uses syringe to add solvent into the vial.
+Talent uses syringe to add the ketone starting material into the vial.

-Talent weighs compound and ads into the vial.
+Talent weighs compound and adds into the vial.

 CU: Talent adds 1 mL solvent into the vial.